 Poor, neglected, weird Mousey was electrocuted after she saw Richard laying on the ground unconscious, but when she tried to save him, she stepped into the same puddle he was in, and down she went.
-It was a stupid mistake, but her heart was in the right place.
-But then her death caused Shane to go crazy, blaming himself, ultimately killing Alex's dad during surgery because of his sleep deprivation.
+It was a stupid mistake, though her heart was in the right place.
+Then her death caused Shane to go crazy, blaming himself, ultimately killing Alex's dad during surgery because of his sleep deprivation.
 Yikes.

 Reed may not have been a likeable character (she was actually the least likeable Mercy Wester) but she was one of the most shocking deaths on this show because all of a sudden, grieving widower Gary Clark pulled that gun out of nowhere.
 With one shot to the head, Reed kicked off the hospital shooting arc that left us scarred to this very day.